The Untenability of Statism and Individualism in an Age of Lockdown | The Burkean

 The theories of Hobbes and Locke are classic examples of ‘anarchistic ontologies’.
 The term was coined by the brilliant contemporary political theorist and researcher, C.A.
 Bond.
 In his essay ‘Absolutist and Anarchistic Ontology’, Bond defines an anarchist ontology as “an intellectual system which takes the individual as anterior to society and which rejects the formative and definitive role of authority”.

-Dispatching with the theoretical basis of Locke and Hobbes’ systems is child play.
+Dispatching with the theoretical basis of Locke and Hobbes’ systems is child’s play.
 A humorous refutation is provided by the French theorist of Power conflict, Bertrand de Jouvenel, who famously said of the social contract theorists, “[they are] childless men who must have forgotten their own childhood”.

 That is to say, the notion of a pre-societal individual is an absurdity.
 For men are not born anew, like spontaneous atoms that then proceed to enter into relations with others.
 Rather, man is always a product of a linguistic, historic, structural, ethnic, and familial context – a context which no man’s arbitrary will ever chose.
 Man is not born free, he is born an infant – helpless and beholden to authority, whether that be the state, his family, or a tribal power.